If you have a question about the shop that is not answered here, please get in touch.

 Are you Autism friendly?

 We hope so!
-Category Is is part owned by a wonderful autistic human, so we have designed things to be as suitable as possible.
+Category Is is co-owned by a wonderful autistic human, so we have designed things to be as suitable as possible.

-On Wednesdays we have an autism-friendly day, where we keep the lights dimmed, only play white noise, keep conversations low, and make sure that there are heavy blankets on hand.
+On Wednesdays we have an autism friendly day, where we keep the lights dimmed, only play white noise and keep conversations low.
 Please let us know if there is anything else we can do!

 Why the Southside of Glasgow?